Why Some Rentals Don’t Cash Flow: The Math Behind It

 Cash Flow Basics: The Core Formula

 At its simplest, cash flow equals what you bring in minus what you pay out.
-Specifically:
+In short, this is the basic rental cash flow calculation:

 Cash Flow = Net Operating Income (NOI) – Debt Service (mortgage payment)